mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

-By design, subtypes of [ScriptModel](#T-ParquetClassLibrary-Scripts-ScriptModel 'ParquetClassLibrary.Scripts.ScriptModel') should never themselves use [IScriptModelEdit](#T-ParquetClassLibrary-EditorSupport-IScriptModelEdit 'ParquetClassLibrary.EditorSupport.IScriptModelEdit').
+By design, subtypes of [ScriptModel](#T-ParquetClassLibrary-Scripts-ScriptModel 'ParquetClassLibrary.Scripts.ScriptModel') should never themselves use [IMutableScriptModel](#T-ParquetClassLibrary-EditorSupport-IMutableScriptModel 'ParquetClassLibrary.EditorSupport.IMutableScriptModel').
 IScriptModelEdit is for external types that require read/write access.

 <a name='M-ParquetClassLibrary-Scripts-ScriptModel-GetActions'></a>